Skip to content

 Integrations#

-Use Integrations to connect external scheduling and CI/CD systems to Shared Environment workflows.
+Integrations connects external scheduling and CI/CD systems to Shared Environment workflows so bookings and pipeline events stay in sync with OptScale AI.

 Supported integrations may include: